 Painter’s Insurance: When the First Coat Isn’t Enough

-How Voluntary Property Damage Coverage Can Protect You and Your Customers
+How Voluntary Property Damage Coverage Can Help Cover You and Your Customers

 Typical business liability policies don’t cover accidental damage to a customer’s property that isn’t part of your work but that you are responsible for or can control at a job or work site.